lando/lando/examples/drupal8/README.md

 lando mysql -V | grep 8.0

 # Should be using the mysql_native_password authentication plugin by default
-lando mysql -u root -e "SELECT user,plugin FROM mysql.user;" | grep drupal | grep mysql_native_password
+lando mysql -u root -e "SELECT user,plugin FROM mysql.user;" | grep drupal8 | grep mysql_native_password

 # Should not enable xdebug by default
 cd drupal8